-FOLLOW UP APPOINTMENT
+FOLLOW UP APPOINTMENT:

 - You should be seen in the office for follow up 10-14 days following your surgery.
 A wound check, details of your surgery and expectations will be reviewed.
 Call the office today if you do not already have an appointment. - OAM has a physician available by phone 24 hours per day for EMERGENCY orthopaedic needs.
 Routine questions, including requests for pain medication, are best handled during weekday business hours.
-(616) 459-7101.
+(616) 459-7101

-OUESTIONS?
+QUESTIONS?

-• If you have any questions that have not been answered, please contact OAM at (616) 459-7101.
+If you have any questions that have not been answered, please contact Dr. Theut's staff at (616) 459-7101